MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 |Type|Description|
 |-|-
 [CampaignSelector](./CampaignSelector.md)|Selector of all campaigns in this account.
 By default, the selector returns all campaigns in this account.
-You can also use the selector's methods to return a filtered list of campaigns.
+Use the selector's methods to filter the list of campaigns.

 <!--
 ## <a name="getexecutioninfo"></a>getExecutionInfo